MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nic-teaming/Create-a-New-NIC-Team-on-a-Host-Computer-or-VM.md

 ---
-title: Create a New NIC Team on a Host Computer or VM
+title: Create a new NIC Team on a host computer or VM
 description: In this topic, you create a new NIC Team on a host computer or in a Hyper-V virtual machine (VM) running Windows Server 2016.
-manager: brianlic
+manager: elizapo
 ms.custom: na
 ms.prod: windows-server-threshold
 ms.reviewer: na